Blankeos/wails-solid/README.md

 ## About

-This is the official Wails Svelte template.
+This is the Wails Solid Template created by [Carlo](https://github.com/blankeos).

+**Technologies Used**:

+- Wails (Go)
+- SolidJS
+- TailwindCSS

+Added these for DevX:

+- prettier + prettier-plugin-tailwindcss
+- PNPM (If you wish to change, make sure to change `wails.json`)

 ## Live Development